traderabba/Crypto-Volume-Analysis-Toolkit/README.md

 # **Crypto Volume Analysis Toolkit**

-Lightweight and simple toolkit that helps you track high-volume crypto tokens in the last 24 hours and run cross-market analysis using spot + futures data and generate reports in a pdf file.
+Lightweight and simple toolkit that helps you track high-volume crypto tokens in the last 24 hours and run cross-market analysis using spot + futures data and generate reports in a pdf.

+The generated report is a valuable asset to cryto analysts and trades alike.

 # **Demo**